PacificBiosciences/ccs/doc/ConsensusCore2-DesignAndImplementation/ZScoreMath.rst

 each match/delete state to a position in the read: (ref_i->read_j prob_i).
 Because the HMM is a regular language, we known if ref_i derives the string with prob_i and ref_{i+1} derives with prob_{i+1}
-then ref_i derives it's portion with probability (prob_i -
+then ref_i derives it's portion with probability (prob_i / prob_{i+1}
-prob_{i+1}).
+or differences in log probability).
 This is the part of the HMM that accounts for a single reference base.
 We can use the same Z-Score ideas to determine outliers.
 If the subHMM derives 4 or less bases 99.999% of the time, then if in the Viterbi path, a derivation of 200 bases is observed, then we can conclude this is an outlier bursty insert between this and then next reference base.
 Similar ideas exist for forward / backward / posterior.